Complaining about councillors and devolved public bodies

 If your complaint is about the public appointments process

-If you want to complain about the process of appointing someone to a public body, you must first complain to the Scottish Government before you can complain to the Ethical Standards Commissioner.
+If you want to complain about the process of appointing someone to a public body, you must first complain to the Scottish government before you can complain to the Ethical Standards Commissioner.

-You can find how to complain about the public appointments process on the Scottish Government's website.
+You can find how to complain about the public appointments process on the Scottish government's website.

 If you think a public body has made the wrong decision, you should check if it has a formal route to challenge the decision.
-If it does not, you may need to request a judicial review.
+If it does not, you might need to request a judicial review.
 You should get legal advice if you plan to seek a judicial review.

 Find out more about getting legal advice.